michaelsmith19951/mined_mines_kada/README.txt

 This is the first Ruby assignment that counts from 1 to 100, using a variable called "number".
+A conditional statement is used for the number "3", to replace that number with the word "mined".
-A conditional statement is used for the number "3", to replace that number with the word "minds".
+A conditional statement is used for the number "5", to replace that number with the word "minds".
+Every 15 numbers, the words "mined mines" are used.